Mr. Meaty: Reception and legacy

 Common Sense Media gave the series a rating of 3/5, stating that the humor was geared toward older children and noting that some viewers "will enjoy the idiosyncratic characters and their attempts to survive the uncertainties of puberty."
-Susan Stewart of The New York Times gave the show a positive review, calling its puppetry "a perfect medium for sending up the foibles of the teenage years" and commending the two main characters' "deft characterizations".
+Susan Stewart of The New York Times gave the series a positive review, calling its puppetry "a perfect medium for sending up the foibles of the teenage years" and commending the two main protagonists' "deft characterizations".

-In May 2007, the show ranked as the fourth highest-rated Saturday morning program among children aged 2―11.
+In May 2007, the series ranked as the fourth highest-rated Saturday morning program among children aged 2―11.

 In 2017, Dave Stopera of BuzzFeed noted that the internet is "full of people traumatized by Mr. Meaty."
 In 2020, Noah Dominguez of Comic Book Resources stated that "arguably no show the network has ever aired is as strange as Mr. Meaty."